You may need to do a spirometry test if your doctor thinks you have chronic obstructive pulmonary disease (COPD).

 How does the test work?

-During a spirometry test, a machine called a spirometer measures how much air you are able to blow out of your lungs.
-People who have COPD or other lung problems are not able to blow out as much air as quickly as people who do not have COPD.
+During a spirometry test, a machine called a spirometer measures how much air you’re able to blow out of your lungs.
+People who have COPD aren’t able to blow out as much air as quickly as people who don’t have COPD.

 How is the test performed?